○ 11 min read

 The important thing to know is that not all sugars are created equal.
 Reducing refined “free sugars” or added sugars in the diet can benefit almost anyone.
 These are generally different kinds of processed sugar that are unnecessary to the diet and offer no nutritional benefits, such as table sugar, high fructose corn syrup, and other sources that sneak into processed foods.

-Some fitness strategies do include quick sources of simple sugars that are easily turned into glucose for the body to burn when a burst of energy is needed.
-This can be an important protection against exercise-induced hypoglycemia, leading to reduced performance and even serious complications.
+Some fitness strategies do include quick sources of simple sugars that are easily turned into glucose for when a burst of energy is needed.
+This can be an important protection against exercise-induced hypoglycemia, leading to reduced performance and even complications.

 How Much Sugar Is Too Much?